tsg2k2/tomato-css/README.md

 A deep rework of [brandonongzy's custom css](https://github.com/brandonongzy/tomato-css).
-It's an attempt to reimplement AdvancedTomato's look and feel on vanilla Tomato firmware, including custom-drawn controls
+It's an attempt to re-implement AdvancedTomato's look and feel on vanilla Tomato firmware (i.e. css only).
+Includes
+* custom-drawn controls
+* svg-based icons
+* uniform alignment and indents across all the pages.
+* uniform text styles
+* css-only animation for spinners, etc.

+Tampermonkey script is provided to make graphs dynamically resizable.

 ## Screenshots
 Light Theme